edif/edifoo/README.md

 # edifoo

-This repository is a minimal python environment using the Windows embeddable package.
+The `main` branch contains a custom x64 bits python 3.8.8 version of the Windows embeddable package.

-On the `main` branch it is the x64 bits version and on the `x86` branch the 32 bits.
+The `RT` branch means "Real Time" development if someone is curious about to follow that ever changing branch.